sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 ---

 ## Prerequisites
- - In order to follow this tutorial successfully, you need a working and reachable system of `SAP S/4HANA on-premise` or `S/4HANA Cloud`.
-You may substitute the business partner service introduced here with any other API published on the SAP API `BusinessHub`.
-If you do not have an `S/4HANA` system available, you may use a public service such as the [Northwind OData Service](http://services.odata.org/V2/Northwind/Northwind.svc) as a fallback solution.
+In order to follow this tutorial successfully, you need a working and reachable system of `SAP S/4HANA on-premise` or `S/4HANA Cloud`.
+You may substitute the business partner service introduced here with any other API published on the SAP API Business Hub.
+&nbsp;
+If you do not have an S/4HANA system available, you may use a public service, such as the [Northwind OData Service](http://services.odata.org/V2/Northwind/Northwind.svc) as a fallback solution.
+&nbsp;
+This tutorial requires access to an SAP ERP system or, as a fallback, a mock server providing the Business Partner OData V2 service.

 ## Details
+### You will learn
+In this tutorial, you will enhance the `HelloWorld` project stub to call an existing `OData` service, deploy the project on `SAP Cloud Platform` based on `Cloud Foundry`, and write an integration test.

+If you want to follow this tutorial, it is highly recommended to check out the previous tutorials in the series.
+You will not need any additional software besides the setup explained in the first part of the series as the server will run on your local machine.

 Please note that depending on the platform you are using (`Neo` or `Cloud Foundry`), the configuration to the respective `S/4HANA` system might be different.
 In this tutorial, you will find the methods using which you can access your system on `Cloud Foundry`.
 For `SAP Cloud Platform Cloud Foundry`, the following `S/4HANA` connection capabilities exist.

 |  | `SAP Cloud Platform, Cloud Foundry`